Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 How the research was conducted

-The study included 61 participants who were identified as having mild to moderate depression on a screening test.
+The researchers included 61 participants who scored in the mild to moderate depression range on a screening test.
 The group as a whole was more likely to sit with stooped shoulders and a rounded back, compared to norms for people without depression.

 Researchers randomly assigned the participants to either an upright-posture group or a usual-posture group.
 Those in the upright-posture group were given instructions on how to sit up straight: